fitzsimonsjl/fitz.dk/content/posts/writing-a-good-cfp.md

 - The public abstract
 - Notes for the organisers (not public)
 - Possibly some others such as links to previous conference talks
-- A place for you to include a link to draft slides - we’ll come back to this one!
+- A place for you to include a link to draft slides - we’ll come back to this one

 Although it might seem counterintuitive at first thought - seeing as it’s not going to be published on the conference website, I feel that the “Notes for the organisers” section is probably where you should add the most detail.
 They are, after all, the people who will be deciding whether your talk makes the cut.

 This is especially true when there are either a few different tracks to pick from in terms of subject matter, or if there are a few different lengths of talk slots (e.g. 20, 40, or 60 minutes).
-You need to make it clear to them that you’re not wasting their time by lobbing a not so well thought out submission over the fence, and justify what exactly you plan on doing with the time that your slot would give you.
+This is where you can make it clear to them that you’re not wasting their time by lobbing a not so well thought out submission over the fence, and lay out what exactly you plan on doing with the time that your slot would give you.

 Use the field to go into detail on what exactly the topic of your talk is, what it’s going to cover, and give an indication if possible of each section with rough timings so that the organisers know you’ve thought about the best way to use the talk slot.

 Lastly, you can also leave things more open ended and mention that this is how you see the talk going, but that you’re open to feedback.
 If the conference you’re submitting to happens to offer things like practice/dry runs or presentation feedback for chosen presenters whose talk makes the cut, then they’re going to appreciate that you’ve put time in up front and are open to improvements so that your talk is the best it can be.

-To give an example, here’s what went into the “Notes to organisers” for a past CFP:
+Using another previously submitted CFP example, here's what went into a "Notes for the organisers" section:

 > ...“Mainframes underpin a lot more of society than we think - banks, airlines, supermarkets, day-to-day card transactions etc. Daily life would become much more inconvenient - or come to a halt entirely, without them.
 Yet many in the security community still know very little about them and/or consider them legacy technology.
 >